CRCJ 4910 & CRCJ 4920

 Independent Study in Criminology and Criminal Justice

 The Independent Study in Criminology and Criminal Justice (CRCJ 4910 or 4920) is a research or reading course conducted under a faculty advisor’s supervision from Criminology and Criminal Justice, Psychology, Law or Sociology.
 This course allows students to develop a 0.5 credit class that aligns with their interests and explore alternative research.
 Students are responsible for finding a faculty member to supervise this course.
-Profiles of Criminology Faculty and Cross-appointed Faculty from Psychology, Law and Sociology are available on our website:
+You can review profiles of Criminology Faculty and Cross-appointed Faculty from Psychology, Law and Sociology.

 Students may not include more than 1.0 credit of independent study in their total program.

 Pre-requisite(s): Fourth-year standing in the BA Honours program in Criminology and Criminal Justice and permission of the Institute.